20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Layer Different Light Sources for Warmth and Function

-3. Mix Textures Through Affordable Textiles
+3. Weave in a Mix of Textures with Affordable Textiles

 Cozy bedroom with layered textiles including pillows, a chunky knit throw, and a jute rug.